QP/C 8.0.3

 This Software Requirements Specification is primarily intended for:

-• Application Developers who develop QP Applications based on the QP Framework.
+• Application Developers who develop QP Applications based on the QP Frameworks.

 This requirements specification can also be of interest to: